SegaWorld London

 SegaWorld London was an indoor theme park located inside the London Trocadero in London, England.
-The venue opened up in September 1996 and operated as a joint-venture between Chorion, the owners of the Trocadero, and Sega.
-At 110,000 square feet, it was claimed to be the largest indoor theme park in the world.
-It was Sega's flagship venue in Europe and the first Sega theme park outside of Japan.
+The venue opened in September 1996 and operated as a joint-venture between Chorion, then-owners of the Trocadero, and Sega.
+At 110,000 square feet, it was Sega's flagship location in Europe, became the first Sega theme park outside of Japan, and was claimed to be the largest indoor theme park in the world.
+The park was short-lived, lasting only three years in operation following poor reviews from launch and sustained business model management issues.

-The venue struggled with attendance which led to an early exit from Sega in the joint-venture, leading to its owners renting the space to the owners of the nearby Funland arcade which merged together with its existing branch nearby, and remained as such until its permanent closure in 2011.